cert-manager/issuer-lib/README.md

 - Updating the CertificateRequest status with the signed certificate data
 - Handling errors and retries
 - Handling CertificateRequest approval and denial
+- [FUTURE] Handle issuance of Kubernetes CSR resources
+- [FUTURE] Provide a set of conformance tests for issuers

 ## Usage